 Need help with creating a course?
 Check out our How to Create an Online Course to Sell guide.

-The Courses app on Whop allows you to create a comprehensive course in a matter of minutes – if you have the content ready, of course.
-One of the best features of the Courses app is that you can add six types of lessons to your course:
+The Course app on Whop allows you to create a comprehensive course in a matter of minutes – if you have the content ready, of course.
+One of the best features of the Course app is that you can add six types of lessons to your course:

 • Multimedia: Upload rich text, video, and files.